meltmedia/jgroups-aws/README.md

          access_key="AWS_ACCESS_KEY"
          secret_key="AWS_SECRET_KEY"/>
 ```
 see the configuration section for information.
-You can find an [example stack](./conf/aws_ping.xml) in the config directory.
+You can find an example stack in conf/aws_ping.xml.

 This implementation will only work from inside EC2, since it uses environment information to auto wire itself.
 See the
 Setting Up EC2 section for more information.